IJustReallyLikeSpecksOfDust/9CT-Task-1/99CT_Brech_Moject/pwobjwect dewewopment.md

 ## Purpose

 I must develop a program that allows an EV3 Lego Mindstorms robot to find, transport, drop, and avoid, a set of coloured blocks.
-The robot is required to us at least 2 different sensors, with all other attachments being removable after each lesson.
+The robot is required to use at least 2 different sensors, with all other attachments being removable after each lesson.

 ## Key Actions